influxdata/influxdb-client-csharp/Client/README.md

 }
 ```

-### Asynchronous query
+### Streaming Query

-The Asynchronous query offers possibility to process unbound query and allow user to handle exceptions,
+The Streaming query offers possibility to process unbound query and allow user to handle exceptions,
 stop receiving more results and notify that all data arrived.

 ```c#